bellsentCat/learngit/readme.md

-/*
- This is a test project using for practise work with github.

- */

-Git is a version control system.
+Git is a distributed version control system.

 Git is free software.